BenchmarkEmail/benchmarkemail-java-API-wrapper/readme.md

 So whether you're new to Java or an experienced software dev, let our example project give you a running start on integrating with Benchmark Email.
 Good luck!

-##Pre Requisites
+##Prerequisites
 In order to be able to run this example project you must have the following:

-- Java JDK with at least Java v1.8.
-You can download the JDK here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+- Java v1.8 which comes included with JDK8 (Java Development Kit).
+You can download the JDK8 here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 - An Eclipse IDE that is compatible with Java v1.8.
+The Luna or Mars package will work just fine, Kepler and older packages<br>
-You can download the Eclipse IDE here: https://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/lunasr1
+  would not be compatible.
+You can download the Eclipse IDE here: <br> https://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/lunasr1

-- A Benchmark Email account to connect to.
-Don't have one?
-Head on over to our Sign Up page to set up a free account. https://ui.benchmarkemail.com/Register
+- No money, our free and paid plans allow you to use our API at no cost.
+So follow the link and sign up for a free account to receive your API token:<br>
+https://ui.benchmarkemail.com/Register

 ##Setting Up Your Environment for Java